Postgraduate Course

 Teaching and Learning

-As you work through the modules, you will engage with a range of synchronous and asynchronous activity.
-Teaching and learning activities are designed to develop the knowledge and skills required to work towards summative assessments which take place at the end of each trimester.
-They underpin the development of research management and leadership skills required to conduct a significant piece of research.
+Teaching and learning activities are carefully designed to build the advanced knowledge and practical skills you need to succeed in your assessments at the end of each trimester.
+These activities also lay the foundations for strong research management and leadership capabilities, preparing you to plan, conduct and deliver a substantial piece of independent research.

 Pace of study

-The academic year is made up of three 10-week terms (known as trimesters, commencing in September, January and May of each year).
+Each academic year consists of three 10-week terms (known as trimesters) commencing in September, January and May of each year.

-This study time is usually referred to as ‘notional’ study time and includes the work you will need to do around your online studies including reading, searching for literature, completing the activities and studies within online learning units and interacting with your fellow learners.
+Notional study time is the work you will need to do around your online studies including reading, searching for literature, completing activities and studies for each unit and interacting with your fellow students.

-The MRes programme requires dedication and commitment throughout the two years of study, coupled with a significant piece of primary research.
+The MRes programme requires dedication and commitment throughout the two years, coupled with a significant piece of primary research.
 The independent research project is launched alongside the first and second trimester and is supported throughout until submission in the third trimester of year two.

 Assessment method

-Assessment dates are set at the beginning of each trimester and are normally submitted at week 11.
+Assessment briefs are set at the beginning of each module and deadlines are normally scheduled for week 11.

 Student support and guidance